Azure Service Operator v2

 C:\> SET AZURE_CLIENT_SECRET=<your-client-secret>

-Then create a secret named aso-credential in the namespace you’d like to create ASO resources in.
+The secret must be named aso-credential and be created in the namespace you’d like to create ASO resources in.

 cat <<EOF | kubectl apply -f -